ayoayco/notes/WebDev/JavaScript & Node.js/functions.md

 # Analysis of function declarations in JS

-this will work.
+This will work.
-you can access a 'function' before it is declared
+You can access a 'function' before it is declared.
 ```js
 normalfunc('hello');